-Manual Testing is the Software Testing Technique which is carried out using the functions and features of an application.
-In manual testing, a tester carries out tests on the software by following a set of predefined test cases.
-In this testing, testers make test cases for the codes and test the software and give the final report about that software.
-Manual testing is a time consuming testing because it is done by humans and there is a chance of human errors.
+Manual testing is a technique to test the software that is carried out using the functions and features of an application.
+In manual software testing, a tester carries out tests on the software by following a set of predefined test cases.
+In this testing, testers make test cases for the codes, test the software, and give the final report about that software.
+Manual testing is time-consuming because it is done by humans, and there is a chance of human errors.

 Every new application must be manually tested before its testing can be automated.
-Manual Testing requires more effort rather than automation testing but is necessary to check automation feasibility.
-There is no requirement of knowledge of any testing tool in manual testing.
+Manual Testing requires more effort than automation testing but is necessary to check automation feasibility.
+There is no requirement for knowledge of any testing tool in manual testing.